mike-french/triex/README.md

 * Process networks naturally run in parallel.

 Each process (node) has:
-- flag to indicate if it is a matching terminal state
+- Flag to indicate if it is a matching terminal state.
-- map of matching characters to the next (child) process in the tree (outgoing edges)
+- Map of matching characters to the next (child) process in the tree (outgoing edges).

 Note that partial/final strings are not stored in the nodes: nodes do not know the string or prefix that they match.